The coordination of curriculum between two educational institutions that helps students avoid repeating coursework unnecessarily.

 However, it is important that you decide on a major field of study and follow a transfer guide that outlines courses that will transfer into that curriculum for the institution to which you will transfer.
 Academic counselors at both SCC and your transfer institution will assist you.
 Ultimate responsibility lies with the student to obtain a guarantee of course transferability from the institution of choice.
 Most universities set a limitation on the number of credit hours that are accepted for transfer from a two-year college.
-Check with the Enrollment Services Department (ADM 1204) for information on transfer agreements with Missouri four-year institutions.
+Check with the Academic Advising Department (ADM 1204) for information on transfer agreements with Missouri four-year institutions.
 See our transfer guides page for a comprehensive listing of the colleges with which SCC has articulation agreements.

 Generally, college transfer program courses at SCC will satisfy various departmental, general education, elective and degree requirements at other colleges.
 However, career-technical program courses may not transfer because these programs are designed to prepare you for employment rather than for pursuit of a four-year degree.

 If you experience problems with transferring courses to other colleges/universities, contact the transfer and articulation counselor (ADM 1204) for assistance with an appeal to the receiving institution.